 Of course, a colour scheme on one house cannot always be translated successfully to another.
 Quite often the appeal of a wall colour is enhanced by a contrasting trim for the fascia board or window corbelling.
 Without this the colour may be dull and uninspiring.
 A roof on one house may be dominant and add to the scheme or it may be a skillion style that you don’t really see.
 The art is in pulling it all together so carefully consider what has to be painted on the exterior of your home and finishes that can’t be changed before translating a scheme directly to it.
 Remember that even though the exterior scheme is neutral, it will have a subtle underlying colour that may not be quite right for your location.

-It’s a monochromatic scheme – this is how it works
+It’s a monochromatic scheme – this is how you do it

 I am sure you have all walked into a neutral interior scheme that doesn’t quite work, which is not because there isn’t any colour, the problem lies in the fact that there isn’t enough tonal contrast or textural difference in the scheme.
 The same principle applies for a neutral exterior scheme.
 A monochromatic colour scheme is simple but yet can be very striking and successful.
 Take one colour, or in this case a neutral tone that doesn’t have an obvious underlying colour – perhaps it is a stone grey or a taupe grey/brown and then use lighter and darker tones of this.
 The greater the contrast between the tones, the greater the impact on the look.
 Have you ever seen a professional fandeck or colour Atlas that a colour consultant or interior designer uses?
 If so you will appreciate the many different tones available of just one colour – it is certainly not a boring array to select from.

 Three points to achieve a classic neutral exterior